 “Sort of.
 But it’s more that I felt like I betrayed her, because I never saw Julie again after I told her I hated her.
 What kind of a sister does that make me?”

 Michael was silent.
 I could still hear the beeping of machinery around me, and the shuffle of feet and labcoats as they moved to and fro around the room.
 After a few seconds, Michael responded.
 “I guess that makes you the human kind.”

-Add more about Julie.

 Michael continued to dialogue with me for a while.
 At times it felt much more like a psychological evaluation than event planning.
-But it was fun to dig up old memories.
+But it was refreshing to dig up old memories, even if some of those memories were hard.
 It also didn’t take too long for me to relax again.
 I had to admit, Michael was the perfect fit for his job.
 He was so sociable and eclectic, he could probably strike up conversation with anyone and make them feel comfortable.
 But as good as Michael was, he couldn’t have possibly prepared me for the bombshell he dropped next.

-“You have such an interesting life, Jennifer.
+“You have such an interesting life, Jada.
 I can’t imagine how much more you’ll have to talk about when you return from Ardua.
 However, we do have one last step to take before we can get you there.
 Unfortunately, this is the part that you may not like too much.
 Now I don’t want you to worry about what’s going on out here on my end.
 I just want you to think over your life and the important events you were just discussing with me.
 But while you do that, we are going to hook you up to the machine that’s going to take care of you on your trip.”

 “Hook me up?
 What do you mean?”